bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 applications designed and implemented in compliance with principles of REST architectural style.

-Axon Ivy uses the reference implementation libraries of JAX-RS called `Jersey <https://jersey.github.io/>`__.
+|axon-ivy| uses the reference implementation libraries of JAX-RS called
+`Jersey <https://jersey.github.io/>`__.